 There are so many types of therapies available, we know it can be difficult to know which one could help you.
 This is why we’re passionate about giving you as much information as possible to help you explore the right therapy for you.

-Hi Catherine, can you start by explaining exactly what Bowen therapy is?
+Can you tell us exactly what Bowen therapy is?

 Named after Australian, Thomas Ambrose Bowen (1916 – 1982) who devised the technique, Bowen therapy is a very gentle musculoskeletal remedial treatment that treats the whole body in a holistic way.
 Although during treatment it can appear to be a very gentle process it can trigger powerful changes in the body afterwards.

 Working with the soft connective tissue (fascial layer) of the body, the effects can be felt throughout.
 Whilst the actual tissue beneath is directly affected, messages are also sent to the brain via the central nervous system so the treatment is working on more than one level.
 As a therapy it is quite unique and unlike any other treatment.